#FoodieFriday: Kallaloo

 SEE ALSO: Foodie Friday: Fish & Fungi

 Kallaloo originated in West Africa much like many of our Caribbean dishes.
 When Africans were brought to the Caribbean and forced into enslaved labor, they would forage for local ingredients and boil them up to make a hearty one-pot stew.
 Back then, taro leaves – sometimes called callaloo – grew in abundance throughout the islands, becoming the essential ingredient in this dish.
 Today, spinach is most widely used as the base for this green, leafy soup.
-To add some substance to kallaloo that will stick to your ribs, ground provisions like tannia and dasheen is often found in the soup.
-You might even find some pumpkin in there to add a hint of sweetness to the dish.
+To add some substance to kallaloo that will stick to your ribs, it is typically served over a ball of fungi ((pronounced “foon-gee”).
+Similar in texture to polenta, fungi is a cornmeal-based dumpling made with okra, salt and butter.
+You will find fungi in the U.S. Virgin Islands official dish, Fish & Fungi.
+Read more about it here.

 While it doesn’t photograph well, the flavors in kallaloo are absolutely divine.
-Green onion, celery, thyme and parsley are the seasonings often used to make kallaloo with fresh fish, crabs, conch, lobster and smoked pork or pigtail giving it a robust flavor.
+Onion, garlic, celery, thyme and parsley are some of the seasonings used to make kallaloo with fresh fish, crabs, conch, lobster and smoked pork or pigtail giving it a robust flavor.
 Trust me, this is unlike any other soup you may have had in the past.
-Crucian kallaloo is a true delicacy that may not be for everybody, but you owe it to yourself to try it at least once!
+Crucian Kallaloo is a true delicacy that may not be for everybody, but you owe it to yourself to try it at least once!

 Here are a few places on St. Croix where you can get a taste of this local dish on specific days of the week.
 Make sure to call ahead first as to eliminate any disappointment!